By Dave SchwabNo more bullhorns at La Jolla Children’s Pool by unanimous vote of La Jolla Parks and Beaches, Inc. on Feb. 27.

 A hearing on whether to keep the rope barrier at Children’s Pool up year-round separating people from seals, scheduled to be heard by the California Coastal Commission in March, has been postponed until July.

-• Preserving views: Mark Evans, a Park Row resident, said he and other neighbors have raised private funding for periodic tree trimming to restore public ocean views.
+In other matters• Preserving views: Mark Evans, a Park Row resident, said he and other neighbors have raised private funding for periodic tree trimming to restore public ocean views.

 • Beach signs: Parks committee member John Beaver will host a meeting of a new sign subcommittee to discuss specifications for educational signage along the coast, proposed by the La Jolla Community Foundation.
 The group will meet 3 p.m.
 Monday, March 5 at Café Mojo, 7513 La Jolla Blvd.